elixir-europe/toxicology-community/README.md

 # ELIXIR Toxicology Community

 Repository to coordinate the work of the Toxicology Community.
-Read [our whitepaper](https://f1000research.com/articles/10-1129)!
+Read [our whitepaper](https://f1000research.com/articles/10-1129) and visit the [Toxicology Community web page](https://elixir-europe.org/communities/toxicology)!

 ## Overview of participants